EhSonvn/repodth/README.md

 Introduction
-A simple bot using various libraries and apis to give the users the bext experience viewing their place's weather. 👀 Hosted by replit, maintained and made by EhSonvn.
+A simple bot using various libraries and apis for you to do stuff. 👀 Hosted by replit, maintained and made by EhSonvn.